PoLi-RL: A Point-to-List Reinforcement Learning Framework for Conditional Semantic Textual Similarity: Methodology

-The final reward for Stage II, $R_{S2}$, combines the robust Pointwise Reward from Stage I as a stabilizing anchor with the new ranking-based rewards enabled by PSRR.
+The final reward for Stage II, $R_{S2}$, combines the robust Pointwise Reward from Stage I as an anchor with the ranking-based rewards enabled by PSRR.
 The total reward is a weighted combination of these three components: